busa0019/mtm6201-final/README.md

 - **Responsive Design:** Fully responsive design that adapts to screen sizes from 320px to 2500px.
 - **Accessibility:** Includes skip links, aria roles, alt text for images, and proper HTML syntax for accessibility.
 - **Bootstrap Framework:** Utilized for layout, typography, and components.
-- **Blooming Menu:** This is an animated radial menu for navigation styled like a blooming flower using the Blooming Menu JavaScript library.
 - **Custom CSS:** for additional styling beyond Bootstrap's capabilities.
 - **Hover and Focus States:** Applied with transitions for links and buttons.

 ## Challenges and Learning
 - **Responsive Design:** Leveraging Bootstrap's grid system and media queries ensured the site works across various devices.
 - **Accessibility:** To make the site more inclusive, I implemented accessibility features such as skip links and aria roles.
-- **Custom Navigation:** Creating a custom radial navigation menu involved integrating the Blooming Menu library and ensuring it fits into the overall design and user experience.
 - **Integrating External Libraries:** Worked with external CSS and JavaScript libraries for enhanced functionality.
 - **Design Conversion:** Converting high-fidelity designs from the User Experience Design course into functional HTML and CSS.
 - **Image Optimization:** Used the `<picture>` element with `srcset`, `sizes`, and media attributes for optimized images.
-- **Overcoming Bootstrap Limitations:** Used Google Chrome's inspect element tool and W3Schools to resolve styling conflicts with Bootstrap.
+- **Overcoming Bootstrap Limitations:** Used Google Chrome's inspect element tool to resolve styling conflicts with Bootstrap.

 ## Learning Outcomes
 Through the development of this web portfolio, I have gained: